Arkansas Governor Asa Hutchinson Vetoes Anti-Trans Teen Health-Care Bill

 Hutchinson continued: “House Bill 1570 would put the state as the definitive oracle of medical care overriding parents, patients, and healthcare experts.
 While in some instances the state must act to protect life, the state should not presume to jump into the middle of every medical, human, and ethical issue.
 This would be, and is, a vast government overreach.”

-Hutchinson’s enacting of the veto is perhaps surprising given that he signed Senate Bill 354 into law on March 25, preventing trans girls and women from playing school sports consistent with their gender identity.
+Hutchinson’s veto is somewhat surprising given that he signed Senate Bill 354 into law on March 25, preventing trans girls and women from playing school sports consistent with their gender identity.

 Hutchinson also recently signed a law allowing doctors to refuse to treat someone because of religious or moral objections.
 Opponents of the law believe it will be used to turn away LGBTQ patients.